Periodontology

 Individualized treatment plan

 After diagnosis, our periodontologist will develop a customized treatment plan tailored to your specific needs.
-The plan will include therapies such as deep cleaning of tooth roots, removal of plaque and tartar, and potential surgical procedures to restore periodontal tissues.
+The plan will include initial treatment (cleaning of tartar and deep cleaning of the tooth roots) and possible surgical procedures to restore periodontal tissues.
 We will also provide appropriate instructions for home oral care.

 Treatment and maintenance